 During the early Renaissance, women in particular who were highly anxious and prone to “hysteria” were often accused of being witches.
 Premonitions about bad things happening, if they proved true, would suggest to others their witchy nature or be used against them by their enemies in a courtroom.
 Being vocal about your anxiety, or having physical symptoms that others could not explain any other way, caused you to be “treated” via torture (in Spain), execution (in Britain), or burning at the stake (mainly in Scotland).
 Ironically, being stressed out about your neighbor being a witch could set off the “hysterical” anxiety reaction that could incriminate you instead.

 The Victorian Era: Bored and Batty

 Similarly, during the Victorian era, women who got “hysterical” were seen as being crazy.
-Tension that built up from being trapped indoors without a job or anything to do led to many so called unusual behaviors, including a popular form of crafting that involved making trinkets out of human hair.
+The tension that built up from being trapped indoors without a job or anything to do led to many so-called unusual behaviors, including a popular form of crafting that involved making trinkets out of human hair.
 Anxiety was also one of these issues.
 If a woman had persistent panic attacks, her family or husband would most likely cart her off to the local insane asylum where treatments included electroshock therapy and even (in severe cases) lobotomization.
-Eventually an at-home treatment for women with anxiety was invented, known in the modern day as a vibrator.
+Eventually, an at-home treatment for women with anxiety was invented, known in the modern day as a vibrator.

 Soldiers in the American Civil War were thought to suffer from what was then called “irritable heart syndrome” when they exhibited heart palpitations and shortness of breath – something that is now known to be post-traumatic stress disorder.
 This was occasionally treated through the use of opium, whose addictive effects were not yet well understood.
 “Nerve weakness” was its name in the late 1800s when ethyl alcohol and bromide salts were added to the list of treatments.